 ALAP is supported by an esteemed Academic Panel who are all experts in the field of English Language Teaching.
 The ALAP panel oversee matters related to academic quality, ensuring that the value of an ALAP Certificate is upheld.

-Gaining an accredited INTESOL TESOL certificate Through ALAP
+Gaining an accredited INTESOL TEFL certificate Through ALAP

 What This Means to You, the Student!